Janderson (footballer, born 2005)

-José Janderson da Silva Marques (born 31 August 2005), commonly known as Janderson, is a Brazilian footballer who plays for Cruzeiro.
+José Janderson da Silva Marques (born 31 August 2005), commonly known as Janderson, is a Brazilian footballer who plays for Primeira Liga club Moreirense.
 Mainly a centre-back, he can also play as a defensive midfielder.

 Career

 Born in Altos, Piauí, Janderson joined Fluminense-PI's youth sides in 2021.
 He made his first team debut in 2023, he was linked to a move to Corinthians in December of that year, but the deal fell through.

 On 19 March 2024, Janderson was loaned to Cruzeiro and was assigned to the under-20 team.
 On 4 February of the following year, he was bought outright by the club, signing a three-year contract.

 Janderson made his Série A debut on 27 April 2025, coming on as a late substitute for Fagner in a 1–0 home win over Vasco da Gama.

+On 2 July 2026, Janderson signed a five-year contract with Portuguese club Moreirense.